dalibo/pitrery/install.md

 as storage space can be useful to backup on a filer, whose filesystems are mounted locally.

-On the backup host, pitrery organizes backed up files the following
+On the backup host, pitrery organises backed up files the following
 way:

 * A backup root directory is used to store everything